 NBAA nightlife and off-site entertainment – plan in advance.

 During show hours isn’t the only place to network, get the latest news, and meet new industry contacts.
-The nightlife can be just as productive, and you should have a plan in advance.
+The nightlife can be just as productive, and you should (once again) have a plan in advance.

 Dinners are great for one-on-one discussions, free from the distractions of the show.
 If you’re leaning this route, set those appointments now.
 Whoever is on the hook to make the dinner reservation will greatly appreciate it!
 Last-minute reservations at a decent restaurant can be a Herculean effort during NBAA.

 Exhibitor-hosted events are another great way to go, and there are lots of them to choose from on both Tuesday and Wednesday nights.
 The early parties (from 6 – 10 PM) are usually where you can find a meal.
 The later parties are where you can pretty much assume your 9 AM meeting is getting missed.

 Most of these are invite-only, so reach out to exhibitors you work well with in advance of the show to see what’s going on.
 Don’t wait until NBAA!

 Carry a power pack for your phone and USB cable.
 The days are long, and you’ll need power.
 If you are spending any time in an exhibitor’s booth, ask them to plug in your phone for you…even if it’s just for 15 minutes.